 Participants were asked to draw a version of themselves then include what makes them proud, what they want to be when they grow up, and what they look forward to in the future.
 A few students had an opportunity to present their drawings and answers, which caused a roar of laughter from the students as one of the boys explained he foresees himself as a “supermodel in the future.”

 The students, as well as the parents, then created the “problem tree,” which was also discussed in our blog last month.
 The tree exercise allows the person constructing the tree to assess a major problem and explore the causes/effects of an issue within the community.
 The four groups were tasked with exploring 4 major issues: high school dropouts at grade 9, high school dropouts before grade graduation, teenage pregnancy, and social media safety.
-The fourth category is especially important, as this was not an issue the parents had to deal with growing up because there was no social media available.
+The fourth category is especially important, as this was not an issue the parents had to deal with growing up because there were no social media available.
 As these are big issues, the groups took the remaining part of the first day to explore them when they presented their work at the end of the day in preparation for the second day’s “solution tree.”

 This workshop was a chance, also, for the parents to hear how the children respond to their view of social media safety and the other taboo subjects.
 P’Loy, P’Pan, and the other leaders of the workshop were able to create a platform for children and their parents to come together and talk about subjects that are sometimes hard to talk about in the home.
 Many subjects, especially in Thai culture, are difficult to openly talk about, so it is incredibly beneficial when groups like Center for Girls and Khiang Rim Khong (KRK) help lead important discussions.